mattiadurso/keypoints_factory/README.md

 # Keypoint Factory

 Keypoint Factory is a lightweight suite of local wrappers for feature detection and description.
 It downloads third-party implementations and implements a unified interface, allowing users to test and compare methods quickly.
-Exact results might slightly change according to different library versions, hardware, or other unknown factors.
+Exact results might slightly change according to different library versions, hardware, different num ber of jobs, or other unknown factors.

 SANDesc is supported but not released yet; thus, those parts might be commented or never used.